FedericaI7/Pokedex-app/README.md

 # Pokédex App

 Welcome to the Pokédex App!
-This is a project built using React and Next.js.
+This is a project built using Next.js.
 You can access the deployed version of the app [here](https://pokedex-app-roan.vercel.app).

 ## Features